Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 1 - Language Basics/README.md

 # Module 1: PHP Language Basics - KBBs
 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand control flow and structure.
+- Control flow and structure.
-- Understand the various primitive data types in PHP.
+- The various primitive data types in PHP.
-- Understand how operators work.
+- Operators.
-- Understand Functions.
+- Functions.
-- Understand Variables and Constants.
+- Variables and Constants.
-- Understand Language Constructs and Coding Standards.
+- Language Constructs and Coding Standards.
-- Understand try-catch and finally statement in PHP to handle exceptions.
+- Try-catch and finally statement in PHP to handle exceptions.
-- Understand Super Global Variables in PHP.
+- Super Global Variables in PHP.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for PHP Language Basics